 What is the TRUNC Function?

-The TRUNC function is a Math and Trigonometry function.
-It removes the fractional part of a number and thus truncates a number to an integer.
+The TRUNC function is an Excel Math and Trigonometry function.
+It removes the fractional part of a number and, thus, truncates a number to an integer.
 It was introduced in MS Excel 2007.

 In financial analysis, the function can be used to truncate a number to a given precision.
 It is also useful for extracting dates from date and time values.

 The TRUNC function uses the following arguments:

 - Number (required argument) – This is the number we wish to truncate.

 - Num_digits (optional argument) – This is a number that specifies the precision of the truncation.
 If kept blank, it will take 0 as the default value.